Putin says Russia will be ready for 2014 Sochi Olympics

 Deputy Prime Minister Dmitry Kozak said the report was exaggerated and the IOC said that it had a Russian commitment to pursuing any cases of mistreatment or abuse that were clearly related to the staging of the Olympic Games.

-Sochi's skyline has been transformed by the 1.136 trillion roubles ($37.85 billion) already spent on the Games.
+Sochi's skyline has been transformed by the 1.136 trillion roubles already spent on the Games.

 The Iceberg stadium, the jewel of the Olympic park, glows pale blue in the night, and an undulating steel-and-glass structure that will host the figure skating in 2014 is one of six stadiums rising up on the periphery of the city.